top of page

 2. Introduce yourself and build a relationship with your legislators.
 This takes time both during and outside of the session.

-3. Show up on the Hill: Day On The Hill on February 19th and at Pastries and Politics held weekly
+3. Show up on the Hill: Day On The Hill on February 4th and at Politics & Pastries every Wednesday

 NOTE: Check back often.
 We update the status of each Bill here on the Tracker, and as the session progresses, new bills are added regularly.